Mikhail Mashkovsky: Biography

-Besides his work as the Head of the Pharmacopoeial Committee of Soviet Union, he during many years worked as an expert of WHO for quality control of medical compounds and a member of the United States Pharmacopoeia Convention.
+Besides his work as the Head of the Pharmacopoeial Committee of Soviet Union, he during many years worked as an expert of WHO for quality control of medical compounds and a member of the United States Pharmacopeia Convention.

 Work on Soviet pharmacopoeia

 The first edition of originally Soviet pharmacopoeia was published in 1954 with him as only author.
 The book soon became classical and was used both as pharmacopoeia and as a textbook for students of medicine and pharmacology.

 Although the book did not actually have the status of official pharmacopoeia, it was the most known and the most used book whatever among medical and pharmaceutical professionals of Soviet Union.

-Shortly after the publication of his book, Mashkovsky was accepted to the Pharmacopoeial Committee of Soviet Union, which he headed from 1960 ещ 1992 (from 1992 due to his retirement he worked as consultant and advisor).
+Shortly after the publication of his book, Mashkovsky was accepted to the Pharmacopoeial Committee of Soviet Union, which he headed from 1960 to 1992 (from 1992 due to his retirement he worked as consultant and advisor).
 Under his supervision the 9th and 10th editions of the National Soviet pharmacopoeia were published.

 From 1998 he was the head of editorial board of the Registry of Medical Compounds, which can be likened to the Pharmacopoeial Committee of Soviet Union.